MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 :mzn:`array[1..10] of Coord: placement;` or a function :mzn:`function Number: add(Number: x, Number: y) = x + y;`

-Similar to record and tuple types, the `var` keyword can be used before the identifier of a type-inst synonym to varify the type-inst.
-For instance, the given the synonym :mzn:`type OnOff = bool;` and the variable declaration :mzn:`var OnOff: choice;` the type-inst of :mzndef:`choice` would be :mzn:`var bool`.
+Similar to record and tuple types, the :mzn:`var` keyword can be used before the identifier of a type-inst synonym to varify the type-inst.
+For instance, given the synonym :mzn:`type OnOff = bool;` and the variable declaration :mzn:`var OnOff: choice;`, the type-inst of :mzndef:`choice` would be :mzn:`var bool`.
 Different from records and tuple, the reverse is also possible using the :mzn:`par` keyword.
 For instance, the given the synonym :mzn:`type Choice = var bool;` and the variable declaration :mzn:`par Choice: check = fix(choice);` the